 Celebrated writers of poetry, fiction, and literary non-fiction visit campus several times each year to give lectures, readings, discussions, and book signings.
-Presentations are held at 6:00 p.m. (preceded by receptions at 5:30 p.m.).
+Presentations are held at 6:00 p.m. (preceded by receptions at 5:30 p.m.) in the Smith Chapel.
 All events are free and open to the public.

 February 20, 2014: Behrend Reads